Raaulsthub/taura_v3s_sac/README.md

-# TAURA V3S SOFT ACTOR CRITIC
+# TAURA VSS SOFT ACTOR CRITIC

 ## What is a Soft Actor Critic?
 Is a Deep Reinforcement Learning composed by two main neural networks.
 One of those is